Luxury Everest Base Camp Trek: 13-Day VVIP Experience

 Included

-• Mariott Kathmandu hotel for 3 nights
+• Marriott Kathmandu hotel for 3 nights

-• Yeti Mountain Home Accommodation in Manjo
+• Yeti Mountain Home in Manjo, Namche, and Debuche (Total 5 nights)

 • Breakfast, Lunch, and dinner during the trek inside the accommodation.

-• Fresh fruit service during the trek
+• Fresh seasonal fruit service during the trek

 • 1 porter for two people (A porter can carry up to 25 kg)